sprinkler/rainmachine-weewx/readme.txt

 Copyright 2018 Green Electronics LLC

 This extension only works on the local network (doesn't work with RainMachine Remote Access service).
-RainMachine IP address and https port 8080 must be accessible from WeeWX installation.
+RainMachine IP address and https port 8080 or http port 8081 must be accessible from WeeWX installation.

 This extension requires RainMachine to be updated to latest version and have RainMachine API 4.6 to work.